slowernews/wisdom-tldr/chapters/chapter_3_action.md

 'The most important question: «What do you need to see to change your view?»' -- Adam Robinson (paraphrased)*

 <!--
+*reasoning by first principles and reasoning by analogy*

+> *'To understand is to know what to do.' -- Wittgenstein*

+correlations is not causation

+aditional information only feeds your confirmation bias

+Skepticism is a great servant and a terrible master.

+> *'That's the thing about counterintuitive ideas, they contradict your intuitions.
+Of course your first impulse is to ignore them' -- PG*

+There is too much going on – too many decisions and interactions happening in every moment – for us to be able to conclude cause and effect with any certainty.

 Sometimes we know that A+B=C but we don’t realize that A=C-B

 The key concept of emergence that is at play here is that components of a system self-organize to produce a state of affairs that is neither obvious nor predictable if you focus on the capabilities of the components themselves.